kupehtci/DOCUMENTATION/INFORMATION TECHNOLOGIES/No-SQL.md

 Also they provide more <span style="color:orange;">scalability</span> because are designed to scale horizontally using **distributed clusters**.

-Have <span style="color:orange;">high performance</span> compared to SQL databases because are optimized for data models or specific data access patterns.
+Have <span style="color:IndianRed;">high performance</span> compared to SQL databases because are optimized for data models or specific data access patterns.

-Can store multiple variable data types because of their <span style="color:orange;">high functionality</span> of having strong APIs for data manage and more data types.
+Can store multiple variable data types because of their <span style="color:DodgerBlue;">high functionality</span> of having strong APIs for data manage and more data types.

-Also can be distributed between distributed structures of data replicated, allowing a <span style="color:orange;">high availiability</span>.
+Also can be distributed between distributed structures of data replicated, allowing a <span style="color:MediumSlateBlue;">high availiability</span>.

+### PROS

+* Flexibility: Easily to adapt to a project more than Entity-Relationship models
+* Horizontal Scalability: scale in number of servers, not in server consumption
+* Performance: supports <span style="color:IndianRed;">query optimization</span> for large amounts of data.
+* High availability: support distributed structures with data replicated.
+This replication minimizes latency.

 ### DRAWBACKS

-* Eventual consistency

 * Non-Compatibility with SQL
 	no-SQL databases has their own characteristics and not are always compatible with relational databases.